 NATALIE: This episode is coming out in March, so maybe they will be ready by that time?

-POLLY: The subscription – my goal is to launch it by May 15th.
+POLLY: My goal is to launch the subscription boxes by May 15th.

 POLLY: You can still get this initial box.
 This box will always exist, yes.